JJLongoria/aura-helper-sf/messages/ah.metadata.org.describe.md

 # flags.all.description

-Describe all metadata types stored in your local project.
+Describe all metadata types from your auth org.

 # flags.type.summary